 If you’re like most companies, you need a powerful policy management system.
-The benefits are numerous: giving policy administrators the ability to quickly distribute policies to employees, collaborate on policy updates, and publish content to the community.
+The benefits are numerous: giving policy administrators the ability to quickly distribute policies to employees, collaborate on policy updates and publish content to the community.
 A good policy and procedure management system will also give the policy administrator a way to quickly track all documents and where they are in the process, in case of an audit.
 You likely use Microsoft Office 365 – or certain components of it – to fulfill your business processes.
 A product commonly utilized by organizations and enterprise companies is Microsoft SharePoint.

-SharePoint is a document management database and collaboration platform that many companies use to manage their documents including policies.
-This SharePoint system can be used as a personal cloud with storage, archiving and tracking abilities, as a network to handle internal communications and centralize information, and as groupware with features such as project management and shared mailboxes.
+SharePoint is a document management database and collaboration platform that many companies use to manage their documents, including policies.
+This SharePoint system can be used as a personal cloud with storage, archiving and tracking abilities.
+It is also used as a network to centralize information, or as groupware with features such as project management or to handle internal communications.
 With so many options to tailor SharePoint to fulfill custom duties, it’s no surprise that many companies have been using it to manage their policies and procedures, but is it really a suitable alternative to P&P software?

-To answer this question, we will be comparing SharePoint with TotalCompliance by ComplianceBridge, a platform specifically designed and intended to streamline the policy management life cycle.
+To answer this question, we will be comparing SharePoint with TotalCompliance by ComplianceBridge, a platform specifically designed and intended to streamline the policy and procedure management life cycle.

 Where SharePoint Falls Short

-Compared to policy and procedure management systems, SharePoint is very weak in the areas of policy distribution, employee compliance and reporting and data tracking.
+Compared to policy and procedure management systems, SharePoint is very weak in the areas of policy distribution, employee compliance, attestation, reporting and audit tracking.
 Typically, a policy and procedure management system such as TotalCompliance is prepared to manage the entire process from start to finish and does not require customization.
 Real-time data tracking and monitoring for proving compliance in the event of audits are an incredibly important factor to a robust policy management platform and is a feature that SharePoint does not offer.

 TotalCompliance allows the unique capability to monitor results in real-time.
 Policy administrators can instantly see who’s view and accepted or rejected a policy or they can evaluate exams as employees are working on them to measure performance, even before answers have been officially submitted.

-Reporting: Tracking data in reports uniquely designed for proving compliance in the event of audits are an incredibly important factor to a robust policy management platform.
-Unlike SharePoint, TotalCompliance maintains detailed records of who has read, tested and signed off on new policies and procedures and generates custom reports.
+Tracking data in reports uniquely designed for proving compliance in the event of audits is an incredibly important factor to a robust policy management platform.
+Unlike SharePoint, TotalCompliance maintains detailed records of who has read, tested and signed off on new policies and procedures and can generate custom reports for auditing purposes.
 Users can easily prove distribution efforts and attestation.

 Use P&P Software for Policy Management

 Although your company may already be using SharePoint, it is not a system built for policy management.
-Attempting to configure it to manage your policies and procedures leaves you with gaps in areas such as employee compliance, reporting and audit tracking.
-Features vital to ensuring compliance such as targeted distribution efforts and policy quizzes will not be available to you, as well.
+Attempting to configure it to manage your policies and procedures leaves you with gaps in areas such as employee compliance, attestation, reporting and audit tracking.
+Features vital to ensuring compliance, such as targeted distribution efforts and policy quizzes will not be available to you, as well.

-Using a policy and procedure management and ensuring compliance, using software specifically focused on policy management can only improve your company and its compliance statistics.
+When it comes to policy and procedure management and ensuring compliance, using software specifically focused on policy management can only improve your company and its compliance statistics.
 TotalCompliance offers all of the necessary features for policy and procedure creation, distribution and attestation.
-With TotalCompliance, distribution and attestation can be more accurately tracked, quizzes can be as complex as needed with a variety of question types, and workflows are easily automated and customized to ensure policies are created and updated in a timely manner.
+With TotalCompliance, distribution and attestation can be more accurately tracked, quizzes can be as complex as needed with a variety of question types, and workflows are easily automated and configured to ensure policies are created and updated in a timely manner.

-If you’re concerned about the limitations of policy and procedure software, TotalCompliance has the ability to do more than just managing policies.
+TotalCompliance can also do more than just manage policies.
 It can also create and disseminate fill-in forms, checklists, surveys, request forms, safety analyses, employee reviews and more.
 Content can also be published for the public via a public portal that integrates with the company website.

 Ultimately, a P&P software is the best choice for your company to effectively manage policies and guarantee compliance.
 To learn how TotalCompliance is the best platform for the job, schedule a demo today!